CarnivoreInsaneRoss/WiseImp/README.md

 ### 🌍 World Switcher
 - Displays all available worlds with real-time player counts.
-- Connects to the official Lost City world list endpoint.
+- Connects to the official Lost City world list.

 ### 📊 Hiscores Viewer
 - Search and display player stats across all skills.